jackl0phty/opschef-cookbook-linux-dev-env/README.md

 ===========

 The primary focus of this cookbook will be preparing a GNU/Linux desktop/laptop/workstation/etc for various types of Development.
-The initial focus will be on Android and, at some point, on Arm Assembly on the Raspberry Pi & Lua.
+The initial focus will be on Android and lua.
+At some point, Arm Assembly on the Raspberry Pi.

 Supported Development Environments
 ==================================

 * Android
+* Lua

 Supported platforms
 ===================